 Unfortunately, credit reporting errors can impact your score in a significant way if you don’t address them.
 Take a few minutes each year to review your personal credit report and rectify any inaccuracies that may be there.

 Take action right away; prompt corrections are usually rewarded with an improved rating soon after.
-Making sure your credit report is accurate is a key step to having good credit.
+Making sure your credit report is accurate is a key step to having good credit net worth.

 Have Patience as Your Score Improves